philou/philou.github.com/source/_posts/2018-02-23-how-to-start-a-team-coding-dojo-randori-today.markdown

 ### Coding

 That's why we are here !
 The Randori is a dojo format where everyone works together, on the same problem, through the same computer.
 Start the timer for 5 minutes as the first pair works on the problem.
 When the timer rings, the co-pilot takes the keyboard, and someone new becomes the co-pilot.
 Start the timer again, and repeat after 5 more minutes.
-If you did not already, have a look at my previous post(TODO) for more details.
+If you did not already, have a look at my previous [post](/why-you-should-start-a-team-coding-dojo-randori-right-now/) for more details.

 You should be using [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development) during the Randori.
 Even if you are not (yet) using it on your production code.
 Here is why :